Sintra & Cascais

 Tour Highlights

-• Explore the mystical Quinta da Regaleira estate, known for its enchanting gardens, underground tunnels, and romantic architecture.
+• Quinta da Regaleira: Explore this mystical estate, known for its enchanting gardens, hidden tunnels, and romantic architecture.

-• Discover the ancient Moorish Castle, offering spectacular vistas of Sintra's lush landscape and the Atlantic Ocean.
+• Moorish Castle: Visit this ancient castle for panoramic vistas of Sintra’s lush forests and the Atlantic Ocean.

-• Enjoy a scenic drive along the Atlantic coast to Cascais and stop at beautiful sandy beaches.
+• Cascais: Enjoy a scenic drive along the coast and visit the beautiful beaches, promenade, and historical center of Cascais.

 Visitor Highlights

-• Moorish Castle Views: Capture breathtaking views from the walls of the Moorish Castle, overlooking Sintra's forests and coastline.
+• Moorish Castle Views: Take in stunning views of Sintra’s forests and coastline from the castle’s walls.

-• Cascais Beaches: Relax on the sandy beaches of Cascais, ideal for swimming, sunbathing, or enjoying water sports.
+• Cascais Beaches: Relax on the sandy shores of Cascais, ideal for swimming and enjoying water sports.

-• Cascais Promenade: Take a walk along the Cascais Promenade with palm trees.
-Enjoy the scenic views of the Atlantic Ocean.
+• Cascais Promenade: Stroll along the palm-lined promenade, taking in scenic views of the Atlantic Ocean.

 Travel Tips